Janet Rowland is running for Mesa County Commissioner.

 Morally and ethically challenged

 Certainly Janet has done some good things through her career, like trying to address child abuse and finding homes for foster kids.
-While those endeavors are laudable, we also need to take into account all the things she’s done that have set a poor example for our community and done harm to the County.
+While those endeavors are laudable, we also need to take into account all the things she’s done that have set a poor example for kids, and our entire community and that have harmed the County.

 Shortly after losing statewide election for lieutenant governor as Bob Beauprez’s running mate in 2006, and while she was previously Mesa County Commissioner, Janet was a guest columnist for the Grand Junction Free Press, at the time a competing newspaper to the Daily Sentinel.
-She wrote several articles for the Free Press until one day a sharp reader noticed Janet had lifted most of one of her columns word for word from a government-published pamphlet, and brought this fact to the paper’s attention.
+She wrote several articles for the Free Press until one day a sharp reader noticed Janet had lifted most of one of her columns word for word from a government-published pamphlet, and brought this information to the attention of the Free Press’s editor.

-The Daily Sentinel reported on it on February 3, 2007:
+The Daily Sentinel reported on Rowland’s plagiarism on February 3, 2007:

 A Mesa County official has plagiarized a government substance abuse booklet in her two most recent columns in the Grand Junction Free Press, that newspaper’s editor confirmed Friday.